Basingwerk Abbey: Medieval history

 By the 13th century, the abbey was under the patronage of Llywelyn the Great, Prince of Gwynedd.
 His son Dafydd ap Llywelyn gave St Winefride's Well to the abbey.
 The monks harnessed the power of the Holywell stream to run a corn mill and to treat the wool from their sheep.
+The monks sided with the English in Edward I's late 13th century conquest of Wales, for which they were rewarded with permission to hold a market and fair at Holywell.
 In 1433, the monks leased all of Glossopdale in Derbyshire to the Talbot family, the future Earls of Shrewsbury (1442).
+The increasing worldliness of the abbey by this time can be seen in the rebuilding of the domestic buildings to make them more comfortable, and in the abbot's patronage of bards like Tudor Aled.
+There was also some laxity in the religious observance - the last abbot, Nicholas Pennant, was the son of his predecessor Thomas.

 A legend says a 12th-century Basingwerk Abbey monk was lured into a nearby wood by the singing of a nightingale.
 He thought he had only been listening a short while, but when he returned, the abbey was in ruins.
 He crumbled to dust shortly afterwards.

+At the Valor Ecclestiasticus survey of 1535, Basingwerk was assessed at £150, putting it among the smaller houses that were earmarked for closure.
+By this time the number of monks had probably dwindled to two or three.
 In 1536, abbey life came to an end with the Dissolution of the Monasteries during the reign of Henry VIII.
-Its dissolution was made lawful by the Dissolution of the Lesser Monasteries Act and the lands of the abbey were granted to lay owners.
+Its dissolution was made lawful by the Dissolution of the Lesser Monasteries Act and the lands of the abbey were granted to lay owners, with the site itself passing to Henry ap Harry of Llanasa.
+The abbot received a pension of £17 per annum.

 Two centuries earlier a Welsh seer, Robin Ddu ("Robin the Dark"), said the roof on the refectory would go to a church under Moel Famau.
 It did: when the abbey was sold, the parts of the roof went to St Mary's Church in Cilcain below the slopes of Moel Famau.
 Another section of roof was reportedly given to the Collegiate and Parochial Church of St Peter at Ruthin, where it still covers the North Nave.
 Its Jesse window went to the Church of St Dyfnog at Llanrhaeadr-yng-Nghinmeirch.
+The choir stalls went to St Mary on the Hill, Chester, and some of the roofing lead was used to repair Holt Castle, as well as several royal castles in Ireland.

 Present day

-The abbey ruins are part of Greenfield Valley Heritage Park, and are managed by Cadw.